project-zot/project-zot.github.io/docs/user-guides/zli.md

       cve         Lookup CVEs in images hosted on the zot registry help        Help about any command
-      images      List images hosted on the zot registry
+      images      List images hosted on the zot registry repos       List all repositories
+      search      Search images and their tags

     Flags:
       -h, --help      help for zli